 Do you find yourself squinting at any light—even if it’s not bright?
 Does noise cause you discomfort?
 Have you had headaches that make lights or sounds more painful to experience?
 These are all signs of noise or light irritation.

-Light sensitivity (sometimes called photophobia) and sound sensitivity may make it difficult or painful to deal with even average lights or sounds.
+Light sensitivity (sometimes called photophobia) and noise sensitivity may make it difficult or painful to deal with even average lights or sounds.
 Light sensitivity can be related to sun glare, indoor florescent lights, or glare from a computer monitor.
 You may also have sound sensitivity to either loud or persistent noises around you.
 Sometimes, hypersensitivity to sound or light comes with headaches.
 Other times, hypersensitivity seems to occur on its own, with no headache.
 You may wonder why you have noise sensitivity or light sensitivity when you did not before, especially when not accompanied by a headache.

-Noise or light irritation can interfere with your work and daily activities.
+Sensitivity to light and sound can interfere with your work and daily activities.
 Being unable to tolerate average levels of light or sound can make it difficult to go outside, participate in social events, or do your job.
 Sometimes noise or light irritation is related to other health conditions that should be addressed.

 If I’m experiencing noise or light irritation, what can I do about it right away?

 - Learn what things trigger episodes of noise or light irritation so that you can avoid them.

 Take breaks away from settings that you find difficult because of light and noise

 - Practice relaxation exercises, such as deep breathing or meditation.